angelovangel/tidydrc/README.md

 ## Description
 Tidy modelling of dose-response relationships with the `drc` package in `R`.
-This is a wrapper for [`drc`](https://cran.r-project.org/web/packages/drc/index.html) by Christian Ritz and Jens Strebig, which is probably the best package for modelling dose-response.
+This is a wrapper for [`drc`](https://cran.r-project.org/web/packages/drc/index.html) by Christian Ritz, which is probably the best package for modelling dose-response.
 `tidydrc` contains two functions which make it easier to generate and plot these models.
 Install it with:

 `devtools::install_github("angelovangel/tidydrc")`